parsiya/parsiya.net/content/post/2018-04-24-parsiya-io-travis-ci.markdown

 9. Add the AWS keys in `Settings > Environment Variables` (do not include `$`):
     - `AWS_ACCESS_KEY`
     - `AWS_SECRET_KEY`
-10.Push any object and enjoy the deployed blog in your bucket.
+10. Push any object and enjoy the deployed blog in your bucket.

 Now for the longer version.